Information for international visitors

 Walking and jaywalking

 You will see a lot of people jaywalking in Montréal.
-It is illegal.
+As a reminder, even though many pedestrians cross streets everywhere they please, it is stille illegal to do so.

 Be sure to look both ways before crossing the street, even at pedestrian crossings!
 Make eye contact with drivers or cyclists to make sure they saw you before crossing.